raynaluzier/artifactory-go-sdk/docs/tasks.md

 ## UploadGeneralArtifact
-Takes in the Artifactory server's API address, Artifactory Identity token, source path of the artifact, target path within Artifactory where the artifact should be uploaded to, file name of the artifact, and a folder name where the artifact should be placed.
-Folder name may be the same as the image name if placing the artifact with associated image files, or it could be a separate folder for flexibility.
-Otherwise, leave `folderName` blank and the file will be place directly in the `artifPath`.
+Takes in the Artifactory server's API address, Artifactory Identity token, source path of the artifact, target path within Artifactory where the artifact should be uploaded to, and file name of the artifact.

 The Global Variables `util.ServerApi` and `util.Token` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.